Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Use a forensic security marking system to mark your metal and display the signs as a visual deterrent.

-Our risk management specialists have put together a metal theft checklist for churches and PCCs to follow.
-It gives a list of precautions churches can take to reduce the likelihood of metal theft in your area.
+• Invest in a roof alarm.
+Our risk management team has put together a metal theft checklist for churches and PCCs.
+It gives a list of precautions churches can take to reduce the likelihood of metal theft.

 Ecclesiastical customers